stargate-bukkit/Stargate-Sponge/README.md

 # Stargate-Sponge

 Dinnerbone and Sturmeh originally created this plugin for hMod.
-It was ported to Bukkit by Drakia, and now I present to you a port for Sponge!
+It was ported to Bukkit by Drakia and to Sponge by pie_flavor.
+Now fixed by me!

 ![](http://i.imgur.com/ovwMQGN.png) ![](http://i.imgur.com/TBgp0v0.png)